dalealleshouse/algorithms/list_data_structures/README.md

 ### Disadvantages
-- *Insert\Delete*: Virtually unsupported because the array would either need to be resorted, or all the items will need to be shifted in memory.
+- *Insert\Delete*: Virtually unsupported because the array would either need to be resorted, or all the items would need to be shifted in memory.
 - *Sort Time*: The fastest an array can be sorted is
     ![O(n lg_{2}n)](https://latex.codecogs.com/gif.latex?O(n&space;\lg_{2}n)).
     This time must be calculated into any algorithm hoping to capitalize on the